elchininet/postcss-rtlcss/README.md

 }
 ```

 Now the `div` has a padding of `20px 10px 20px 20px` in `LTR` and `20px 0 20px 10px` in `RTL`, because when the class `test2` is overriden, it is not taken into account that it could be used with `test1` having the same properties.
-The solution, in this case, is to provide the property that has been inherited:
+The workaround, in this case, is to provide the property that has been inherited:

 ```css
 .test1 {